Program

 11:00

 To fully unlock their potential, data spaces must overcome practical challenges and achieve interoperability.
-This session presents successful examples at different territorial and sectoral levels and offers insights into how data spaces can be implemented in a way that is scalable, impactful, and beneficial to local stakeholders.
+This session presents successful examples at different territorial and sectoral levels and offers insights into how data spaces can be implemented in a way that is scalable, impactful, and beneficial to all stakeholders

 11:00

-Legal enablers for data sharing: state of pay and path forward
+Legal enablers for data sharing: state of play and path forward

 With the focus now on simplification, coherence, and practical implementation, key questions arise: What is the current state of play?
 How are these legal enablers supporting the development of Common European data spaces?
 Which implementation steps have been taken?
 And how can the legal framework and its implementation continue to evolve to further facilitate trusted, secure, and interoperable data sharing?